Sanctions have been a foreign policy tool since ancient Greece. Nations are increasingly using sanctions, even if they fail more than they succeed.

 - Is there an alternative to economic sanctions?

 Deborah Charles was a Reuters correspondent for 24 years.
 She worked on four continents on issues ranging from the White House to Myanmar’s Aung San Suu Kyi and was the White House correspondent during the Bill Clinton and George W. Bush presidencies.
 She covered four U.S. presidential campaigns and six Olympics, and worked in bureaus in Madrid, Bangkok, Montreal, Toronto, New York and Buenos Aires.
-She currently is Senior Managing Editor at Devex, a media platform for the global development community.
+She is former Senior Managing Editor at Devex, a news organization focused on global development, and is currently consulting for the World Bank.